“If you build it, they’ll come.”

 Let’s do a quick recap.

-So far, I’ve dismantled a popular belief amongst founders and presented you with the truth: You need marketing (and not only product development) to grow your startup.
+So far, I’ve dismantled a popular belief amongst founders and presented you with the truth: you need marketing (not only product development) to grow your startup.

-I went on further to present you with proof in the form of 3 B2B companies whose failure was largely due to a lack of startup marketing.
+I went on further to present you with proof from 3 B2B companies whose failures were largely due to a lack of startup marketing.
 Now, I want to show you 3 B2B companies where marketing plays a huge role in their success.

 Microacquire is the world’s 1st acquisition marketplace.
 They help small and medium-sized startups get acquired by buyers.
 Their growth pattern has also been great.

 In just 12 months, their revenue grew from $0 to 630k ARR: